visgl/deck.gl/docs/api-reference/aggregation-layers/heatmap-layer.md

 * Default: `2048`

 `weightsTextureSize` specifies the size of weight texture.
 Smaller texture sizes can improve rendering performance.
+Heatmap aggregation calculates the maximum weight value in the texture and the process can take 50-100 ms for 2048x2048 texture, but only 5-7ms for 512x512 texture.
+Smaller texture sizes lead to visible pixelation.

 ##### `debounceTimeout` (Number, optional)

 * Default: `500`

 `debounceTimeout` is an interval in milliseconds during which changes to the viewport don't trigger aggregation.
+Large datasets combined with a large `radiusPixels` can cause freezes during user interactions due to aggregation updates.
+Setting positive debounceTimeout delays aggregation updates and prevents freezes during the interaction.
+As a side effect, the user has to wait to see updated results after the end of the interaction.

 ### Data Accessors